Distilleries

 Scotch is consistently listed amongst the United Kingdom’s top five export earners

-It is exported to more than 200 markets worldwide – an unrivalled reach for the product of one country
+It is exported to more than 200 markets worldwide – an unrivalled reach for the product of one country.

 Speyside is home to more than half of Scotland’s working distilleries and boasts the world’s only malt whisky trail.
 Start off at Elgin’s own Glen Moray distillery, then wind your way through some of the Highlands’ most spectacular scenery and attractive villages and towns as you visit any or all of the 8 distilleries (Benromach, Dallas Dhu, Glenlivet, Strathisla, Glen Grant, Cardhu) and the Cooperage along the way.